-Tip #1: State several duties done by maintenance workers
+Tip #1: State several duties are done by maintenance workers

 Tip #2: Show that you are familiar with your responsibilities

-A maintenance worker paints or fixes roofs, performs drywall repairs, repairs broken or work out parts, and builds partitions.
+A maintenance worker paints or fixes roofs perform drywall repairs, repairs broken or works out parts, and builds partitions.
 Other duties performed by maintenance workers are repairing and maintaining specialized equipment, and inspecting mechanical parts to identify any faults.

 4. What Skills Should a Maintenance Worker Have to Work Effectively?

 This question tests whether you understand the skills that maintenance workers need to be successful in their work.

 Tip #1: Mention at least three skills that maintenance workers should have

 Tip #2: Be prompt with your answer to prove your understanding

 To work effectively, a maintenance worker should have basic calculation skills and the ability to lift maintenance tools and objects and move them where they are needed.
 He or she should have basic plumbing repair skills and be able to understand oral and written instructions.
 A good maintenance worker should also know how to handle different tools and understand safety practices in the maintenance industry.